 This low carb bread is free of all nuts too!!
-My nut free keto bread uses a combination of seeds and coconut flour, to create a fiberlicious loaf of bread for all your bready keto creations!
+My nut free keto bread uses a combination of seeds and coconut flour to create a fiberlicious loaf for all your keto creations!

 My good friend Cassidy of Cassidy’s Craveable Creations has come out with her very first cookbook…and it’s a doozy!
 A cookbook loaded with 30 keto bread options!
 Because, let’s be honest…you can still crave something bread like to slather some nut butter on or make an egg sandwich, even when you are low carb!